romand-ricarro/automation-portfolio/README.md

 - **Python projects**: `pip install -r requirements.txt`, copy `.env.example` to `.env` and fill in values
 - **Node.js projects**: `npm install`, copy `.env.example` to `.env` and fill in values

-Credentials and API keys are never committed — see each project's `.env.example` for required variables.
+See each project's `.env.example` for required variables.